flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 :::

 In both examples, the game commands the VDP1 to draw foreground objects and background scenery.
 In turn, the VDP2 renders the landscape imagery far away, and overlays the HUD statistics in front of the 3D models.
-Consequently, the VDP1's 3D models (rendered as distorted sprites) are unable to employ half-transparency, this prevents them from naturally blending with the VDP2's layers.
+Consequently, the VDP1's 3D models (rendered as distorted sprites) are unable to employ half-transparency; this prevents them from naturally blending with the VDP2's layers.

 Nevertheless, the two games exhibit different behaviour.
 During gameplay, the background of *Daytona* pops out of nowhere (as half-transparency is disabled).
 In contrast, *Sonic R* achieves not only half-transparency but also a **fading effect**.
 Traveller's Tales devised a workaround by adjusting the 'mix ratio' registers of the VDP2 (used for defining the texture's alpha) and manually switching the lighting levels as the character gets closer [@graphics-burton].